 I adopted Boomer towards the end of vet school.
 I fed him all the suggested foods and thought he was perfectly healthy.
 Then, when he was two years old, he developed diarrhea.

 I worked with seven other vets at the time.
 Nothing helped.
 I tried antibiotics, diet changes (including grain free), steroids and more.
 Finally, out of sheer desperation, I switched him to a raw diet.
 His diarrhea was gone in two days.

-It took two more years to restore gut health and heal him completely.
+It took two more years to restore his gut health and heal him completely.
 In that time frame, he flared easily and it would sometimes take some time to get under control again.
-But we saw slow improvement and his monthly ear infections and constant licking also began to disappear.
+But we saw

 And I want to share them with you.

 I’ll be blunt – there are many vets out there who disagree with me on this.
 Many argue that dogs and cats can process grains just fine.
 However, just because they can digest them, does that mean they should?

 It’s true that you can find studies out there showing that corn is a good source of protein for dogs.
 But is it really a better protein source than meat?
 There are also lots of human studies

 In my own experience, in every case where I’ve cut the grains out of a dog’s diet I’ve seen at least some level of improvement.
 Often, just like in Boomer’s case, I see a lot of improvement.

 But don’t cut out grains just by switching to grain-free kibble.
 Grain-free kibbles just use different starches like legumes or potatoes, which also harm gut health.
 The best diet for your dog’s gut health is a fresh, whole-food raw diet.